bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ### Ray Casting

-The bounding volumes sections of this RFC cover how these types would be used for the bounding volumes which are used for accelerating ray casting.
-In addition, the `Ray` primitive component can be used to represent rays.
+The bounding volumes sections of this RFC cover how these types could be used for the bounding volumes which are used for accelerating ray casting.
+In addition, the `Ray` primitive component can be used to naturally represent raycasting rays.
 Applicable 3d types could implement a `Raycast` trait to extend their functionality.

 ```rust
 let ray = Ray::X;